64kramsystem/personal_notes/topics/btrfs.md

 # Convert RAID1 to single profiles (no RAID, uses the total devices space); no progress is displayed
 # (see monitoring above).
 #
+# - `--force`                          : without, btrfs complains that metadata redundancy is reduced
+#
 # WATCH OUT!!:
 #